3D & GHOST GUNS

 Fred attends the House Democratic Caucus meeting to discuss the clear and present domestic and foreign threat resulting from Trump Administration’s settlement with Wilson.

-After numerous meetings with Senators and House Representatives, it was determined that an emergency injunction from State Attorneys General was needed to immediately stop the release of the 3-D blueprints on August 1st.
+After numerous meetings with Senators and House Reps, it was determined that an emergency injunction from state attorneys general was needed to immediately stop the release of the 3-D blueprints on August 1st.
 New Jersey Governor Phil Murphy, MA AG Maura Healey and CT AG George Jepson were contacted.

 Senator Richard Blumenthal works to finalize the Untraceable Firearms Act of 2018.

 Senator Bill Nelson works on his legislation to stop 3-D guns and Rep. Cicilline agrees to sponsor a house bill.